gruns/blagoblag/content/drafts/ideal-development-environment.rst

 tasks that need to be accomplished by the team.
 It's used to express dependencies, and folks can always look at it to find work they need to do.
 Tasks are decomposed as much as possible into units of work that can be executed.
-For example a task might look like:
+For example a tree of tasks might look like:

 * Add the new feature